maciek1839/aws-playground/README.md

 # AWS playground

 Amazon Web Services, Inc. is a subsidiary of Amazon that provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered, pay-as-you-go basis.

 Founded: March 2006

 ## Getting started

-**Example scripts are using AWS CLI.
-If you are using Windows, copy AWS commands from scripts and paste into a terminal directly as `.sh` scripts are not supported by default.**

-Tested on AWS CLI: 2.5.2
+Tested on AWS CLI: 2.5.2 and Windows 10

 1. Install AWS CLI 2.
 2. Run `docker-compose.yml` which initializes AWS services.